briankoser/sfc-listeners-guide/episodes/0078-the-dark-knight-revisited.md

 Matt accuses Strangers and Aliens of ripping them off: they talk about science fiction and Christianity, they have a "Ben", and they end their podcast by saying "signing off".

 Ben cheated on Matt by appearing on the [Voices in My Head](https://rickleejames.podbean.com/) podcast with Rick Lee James.
-Matt starts playing the outro music since Ben already recorded a {% workTitle "The Dark Knight Rises" %} episode.
+Matt starts playing the outro music since Ben already recorded a {% work "The Dark Knight Rises" %} episode.

 Matt demands Dr. Jase of Strangers and Aliens be called "Matt" for one episode.